 Prawn Advisory Board meetings are held twice annually to provide advice to DFO regarding management issues pertaining to the fishery and on the proposed IFMP.
-Meetings are usually held in September (post-season review) and November (pre-season planning).
-Consensus recommendations on changes being considered to improve management and address emerging issues identified in the post-season review are the focus of pre-season planning.
+Meetings are usually held in November (pre-season planning) and March/April (post-season review).
+Consensus recommendations on changes being considered to improve management and address emerging issues identified throughout the season and in the post-season review are the focus of pre-season planning.
 Following the pre-season planning meeting, the draft IFMP is prepared by DFO incorporating any new science advice and advice received through the advisory and bilateral process, and is made available to all interested parties for review and comment.
 The IFMP then progresses through an internal DFO approval process considering all advice received.